mohammed-daoudi/capsybau/README.md

 ## 👨‍💻 Author

-Built with ❤️ by the Ouswear team
+Built with ❤️ by the sybau team

 ---

 **Top off your look.
 Own your vibe.** 🧢✨

-For questions or support, reach out to us at hello@ouswear.com
+For questions or support, reach out to us at hello@sybau.com